mary-ext/bluesky-client/README.md

 - `RefOf` types are used for referencing an object within another object or record.
 - `UnionOf` types are used in places where a field can contain multiple references, requiring a `$type` field to differentiate the reference.
+- `ResponseOf` can be used to retrieve the response data out of a given endpoint.
+- `Records` interface contains the interface declarations for actual records.